Simple Mains Powered LED Light Circuit runs on 230V AC mains; also it uses capacitor dropper to limit the current.

 Parts List:

-LEDs white Straw Hat12
+| LEDs white Straw Hat | 12 |

-Below are the circuit working for each circuit parts:
+To begin with, circuit changes high AC to safe DC for LEDs and below are the circuit working for each circuit parts:

 C1 Capacitor dropper: Limits current safely using reactance and not resistors and it stops overheating.